-Days absent above and beyond the annual allotted 40 hours CTO will be cumulative for that given year in the program (i.e. students absent 2 clinical days for the year beyond their 40 hours CTO, or a student absent for one 8 hour block will be dropped one letter grade and absent an additional 8 hour block will be dropped two letter grades).
+Days absent above and beyond the annual allotted 40 hours CTO will be cumulative for that given year in the program.
 Students receiving a letter grade below "C" due to absence will be terminated from the program.
 Students must take CTO in no less than 1⁄2 hour increments.
 Those students with repeated tardiness are subject to disciplinary action as stated in the Student Discipline/Termination policy in this manual.

 All required clinical time missed beyond the 40 hours CTO will be made up.
-If a student must be absent from clinical, it will be his/her responsibility to schedule make-up clinical time with the Program Director or Clinical Coordinator.
-The days and times the clinical hours will be made up will be determined and scheduled by the Program Director or the Clinical Coordinator.
+If a student must be absent from clinical, it will be his/her responsibility to schedule make-up clinical time with the course instructor.
+Notification should also be provided to the Clinical Coordinator.
+The days and times the clinical hours will be made up will be determined and scheduled by the course instructor.
 Clinical time will be made up based on an equal ratio of time missed.
-Example: Student missed 8 hours of clinical time - student makes up 8 hours of clinical time.
-This constitutes a drop of one letter grade.
-Student misses 16 hours clinical - student makes up 16 hours clinical time.
-This also constitutes a drop in two letter grades.
+Example: Student missed 8 hours clinical - student makes up 8 hours clinical time.
+If a student misses clinicals due to weather related closures of campus, roads or clinical site, the absence is considered excused.
+There will not be a requirement to make up this type of excused absence.
+However, if a student misses any amount of time over 40 hours without an excused absence (for instance 15 minutes late) there will be a grade deduction of one letter grade.
+All unexcused absences must be made up.